rpellerin/dotfiles/README.md

   The layout is likely 105 key (intl) (check with `cat /etc/default/keyboard`).
 Set the repeat delay to 350ms and the repeat speed to 35.

 - In `Power manager`, make sure nothing happens when you close the lid (in both plugged mode or battery mode): no sleep mode, no turning off.
 Enable status notification.
-Disable screen blanking altogether.
+In another tab, disable screen blanking altogether.
 - In `Removable Drives and Media`, uncheck the 3 options about auto-mount and auto-browse.
-- In `Notifications`, log all notifications and applications.
+- In `Notifications`, log all notifications but not applications.
 - In `Mouse and Touchpad`, set the duration for `Disable touchpad while typing` to 0.4s.
 Also enable horizontal scrolling.

 ## 18. Nextcloud